 If none of the filtered data patterns suit your needs, you can add a new data pattern.

 The Data Collectors tab allows you to manage data collectors.
 To access this tab, navigate to Administration > Data Collectors.
+From here, you can perform the following actions:

 |Add Data Collector|